bsteubing/lca-global-sensitivity-analysis/README.md

 Parameter uncertainties can, however, be included in the implementation of this GSA approach using the [Activity Browser](https://github.com/LCA-ActivityBrowser/activity-browser).

 ## Scientific paper
-A scientific paper is in preparation and will be listed here once published.
+A scientific paper is in preparation and will soon be listed here.

 # Installation